s5uraj/doublepulsar/README.md

 doublepulsar-master_protected.zip             <b> contains modified version of doublepulsar for embedded system.</b>

-EternalBlur-DoublePulsar-Metasploit.zip      <b> contains full setup without support of embedded system.</b>
+EternalBlue-DoublePulsar-Metasploit.zip      <b> contains full setup without support of embedded system.</b>

 Password : - DoublePulsar

-<b> Warning: do it at your risk , this file is for educational purpose only </b>
+<b> Warning: use it at your risk , this file is for educational purpose only </b>